Page views 245733

 A 12th-century Song Dynasty painting entitled ‘Confucianism, Taoism, and Buddhism are one’ is artistic evidence of the way these three philosophies were mixed over time, and often believed to be fully compatible.

-There is a story about the three great Asian spiritual leaders (Lao Tzu, Confucius, and Buddha).
-All were meant to have tasted vinegar.
-Confucius found it sour, much like he found the world full of degenerate people, and Buddha found it bitter, much like he found the world to be full of suffering.
-But Lao Tzu found the world sweet.
-This is telling, because Lao Tzu’s philosophy tends to look at the apparent discord in the world and see an underlying harmony guided by something called the ‘Dao’.
+A story is often told about these three great Asian spiritual leaders.
+All were meant to have been given some vinegar to drink.
+Confucius found it sour, much like he found the world degenerate and chaotic.
+Buddha found it bitter, much like he found the world full of suffering.
+But Lao Tzu declared the liquid sweet, a telling conclusion because his thought generally looks benevolently at the discord of the world and sees an underlying harmony guided by a force called the ‘Dao’.

 vinegar-tasters